Bit depth – meaning, calculation & influence on the sound

 What helps?

-• Use of 32-bit float for critical recordings
+• Using 32-bit float for critical recordings

 Conclusion: Which bit depth makes sense?